Sorix/CloudCore/README.md

 ![Status](https://img.shields.io/badge/status-beta-orange.svg)
 ![Swift](https://img.shields.io/badge/swift-5.0-orange.svg)

-**CloudCore** is a framework that manages syncing between iCloud (CloudKit) and Core Data written on native Swift.
+**CloudCore** is an advanced sync engine for CloudKit and Core Data.

 #### Features
-* Leveraging **NSPersistentHistory**, local changes are pushed to CloudKit when online
+* Leveraging **NSPersistentHistory**, local changes are pushed to CloudKit when online.
+Never lose a change again.
 * Pull manually or on CloudKit **remote notifications**.
 * **Differential sync**, only changed object and values are uploaded and downloaded.
 * Core Data relationships are preserved